cnp96/live-aqi/README.md

 - [x] Restructure the UI with tables instead of cards
 - [x] Update the data structure to accommodate "last updated"
 - [x] Added chart.js library but live chart is yet to be configured

+### Day 3
+- [x] Fixed aqi history update using reducer
+- [x] Added live chart for AQI data per city

+> It took approximately 14-15 hours to build the project because I ran into some issues with chart.js
 ## Available Scripts

 In the project directory, you can run: